evankennedy37/Varroa-Infestation-Prediction/README.md

 Included in the repository are data from hives in Austria to provide an example.
 Models fit on this data are not intended to be used for apiaries outside of Austria, but can be if a user is lacking data, though performance may be less reliable.
  - Example Data Source: https://data-for-good.pubpub.org/pub/aawkkv33/release/4

-For reference, on example data the model produced by this project's pipeline had a prediction accuracy of 95%.
+For reference, on example data the model produced by this project's pipeline had a prediction accuracy of 95%, for hives in Austria.
+ - This is the model yielded if the pipeline is run (explained later) without changing any configurations (explained later)

 ## Getting your Own Copy